antonfirsov/docs/2022/05-May/asp-net-core-updates-in-dotnet-7-preview-4/asp-net-core-updates-in-dotnet-7-preview-4.md

 app.Run();
 ```

-The `int` passed as the first argument to `CreateConcurrencyLimiter` is a key used to distinguish different component limiters in the `PartitionedRateLimiter`.
+The `string` passed as the first argument to `CreateConcurrencyLimiter` is a key used to distinguish different component limiters in the `PartitionedRateLimiter`.

 You can also configure the limiting behavior based on attributes of the resource passed in: